 - 85 percent of poop eaters will not eat their own feces, only that of other dogs.

-- Greedy eaters—dogs who steal food off tables—tend to also be poop eaters.
+- Greedy eaters — dogs who steal food off tables — tend to poop eaters.

 Why Do Dogs Eat Poop?

 If your adult dog starts to dine on dung, you should consult with your vet to rule out such health problems as: